resoft-labs/super-action/README.md

     *   Ensure you are running the command from the root directory of the `super-action` project.
     *   If `act push -W ... -l` doesn't list the expected job, there might be an issue with how `act` is parsing the workflow file or detecting the event trigger.
 Double-check the workflow syntax and consult `act`'s documentation or issue tracker.
     *   If the job is listed, running `act push -W <workflow_file> -j <job_id>` should execute the job.
-    *   When it reaches the `uses: ./` step, it will execute your local `super-action` using the Docker container.
+    *   When it reaches the `uses: ./` or `uses: owner/repo@ref` step pointing to this action, it will execute your local `super-action` by building its `Dockerfile`.
+If using `uses: docker://...`, it will pull the pre-built image.
-    *   The `entrypoint.sh` script will run inside the container, using the `presets` and `action_list` defined in the workflow file as input.
+    *   The `entrypoint.py` script will run inside the container, using the `presets` and `action_list` defined in the workflow file as input.
-    *   You will see the output from `act`, including the logs from the dynamically executed actions and the automatically logged "Super-Action Collected Results (JSON)" group at the end of the `super-action` step.
+    *   You will see the output from `act` simulating the dynamic workflow, including the logs from the executed steps and the automatically logged "Super-Action Collected Results (JSON)" group at the end (if enabled).

 ## Considerations & Potential Issues

 -   **Performance**: Running actions via `act` inside a Docker container introduces overhead compared to running them directly on the runner.
 This includes container startup time and `act`'s simulation time.
 -   **Compatibility**: `act` aims to simulate the GitHub Actions environment but might have differences or limitations compared to the actual runners, especially with complex workflows, matrix strategies, or specific runner features.
 -   **Secrets**: Passing secrets securely to actions run via `act` requires careful handling.
-The current `entrypoint.sh` does not explicitly manage secrets passed to `act`.
-You might need to mount a secret file (`--secret-file`) if the dynamic actions require them.
+The current `entrypoint.py` does not explicitly manage secrets passed to `act`.
+You might need to use `act`'s `--secret` or `--secret-file` flags if the dynamic actions require them, which would require modifying the `subprocess` call in `entrypoint.py`.
 -   **Resource Usage**: Running `act` and potentially Docker-in-Docker can consume significant resources (CPU, memory, disk space) on the runner.
 -   **Network**: Network access from within the `act` simulation might differ from the main runner environment.
--   **Artifacts/Caching**: Handling artifacts and caching between the main workflow and the `act`-executed workflow requires explicit volume mounts or other strategies within the `entrypoint.sh` if needed.
-The current script uses `--bind` to mount the workspace.
+-   **Artifacts/Caching**: Handling artifacts and caching between the main workflow and the `act`-executed workflow is not directly supported. `act` runs in an isolated manner.
+Steps within the dynamic workflow can use standard caching actions (like `actions/cache`), but this cache is separate from the main workflow's cache.
+Artifacts produced inside the `act` run are not automatically available outside unless written to the mounted workspace (`--bind` is used by default).